karthikjsherigar04-ctrl/-Dynamic-Pricing-Analysis-using-Web-Scraping/README.md

 ## Karthik J

+AIML Student at Vidyavardhaka College of Engineering, Mysore
-Aspiring Data Analyst | Python Developer | Data Visualization Enthusiast
+Python Developer | Data Analytics | Visualization Enthusiast

 ---

 # License

-This project is developed for educational and learning purposes.
+This project was developed for educational purposes to demonstrate data analysis, visualization, and Python programming skills.